Sv-Biophys/protein_structure_analysis/README.md

 python main.py
 ```

-The hydrophobicity validation workflow can be launched with:
+The hydrophobicity comparison workflow can be launched with:

 ```bash
 python -m src.analysis.plot_validation